djkim9031/TelloDrone_ObjDetection/README.md

-keyboard inputs are listened in the while loop in main; while motion control & vision camera are processed in the background as threads
+keyboard inputs are listened in the while loop in main; while motion control & vision camera are processed in the background as threads.

+YOLOv3 weight file is available at https://pjreddie.com/darknet/yolo/